qiime2/amplicon-docs/docs/how-to-guides/how-to-import.md

 (import-casava)=
 #### Casava 1.8 paired-end demultiplexed fastq

-The Casava 1.8 paired-end demultiplexed fastq format is a format for demultiplexed sequence data that is very specific to the software used to create it.
+The Casava 1.8 paired-end demultiplexed fastq format is a format for demultiplexed sequence data that is **very specific to the software used to create it**.
 There are two `fastq.gz` files for each sample in the study, each containing the forward or reverse reads for that sample.
 The file name includes the sample identifier.
 The forward and reverse read file names for a single sample might look like `sample-1_15_L001_R1_001.fastq.gz` and `sample-1_15_L001_R2_001.fastq.gz`, respectively.